- Delphix Managed Backups, where the Delphix Engine schedules and initiates the backups from the source database, and captures them

-Below is a brief explanation of how these two different modes of operation work, illustrated with the relevant screenshots of the Data Management page of the Add dSource wizard.
+Below is a brief explanation of how these two different modes of operation work.

 Delphix Managed Backup Mode

-When the checkbox for Delphix Managed Backups is selected, the Delphix Engine will initiate a COPY_ONLY full backup of the source database for the initial load of the dSource.
+When the Enabled checkbox for Delphix Managed Backups is selected, the Delphix Engine will initiate a COPY_ONLY full backup of the source database for the initial load of the dSource.
 Thereafter, the Delphix Engine will initiate COPY_ONLY full backups of the source database using the schedule specified by the selected SnapSync Policy.
-If you select the None policy, the Delphix Engine will not automatically initiate COPY_ONLY backups, but you can initiate them manually using the snapshot (camera) icon.
+If SnapSync Policy is set to None, the Delphix Engine will not automatically initiate COPY_ONLY backups, but you can initiate them manually using the snapshot (camera) icon.

 COPY_ONLY backup files are written to the Delphix storage that has been mounted on the staging server.
 Delphix does not require space on the source or staging servers to hold the backup files.

 You must also select the Staging Environment and the SQL Server instance onto which the backups will be restored.